 - 1. Review a working group (Director of Studies, Head of PSHEE and Head of Science) collated and reviewed all relevant information including relevant national and local guidance. - 2.
 Drafting a draft policy was drawn up by the working group for review and amendment by the Headmaster and Senior Management Team. - 3.
 Staff consultation all teaching staff were given the opportunity to look at the amended policy and make recommendations. - 4.
-Publication to parents the final policy was shared with parents on the school parent portal
+Publication to parents the final policy was shared with parents on the school parent portal - 5.
+Parent consultation -This policy was initially developed and discussed with parents at a consultation meeting held in May 2019.
+Subsequently, parents are invited to attend a meeting annually in the summer term before the Jigsaw Changing Me unit is taught, giving them the opportunity to discuss any issues of concern and to view the teaching materials we use. - 6.
+The policy was then shared with governors in September 2019

-- 5. Parent consultation This policy was initially developed and discussed with parents at a consultation meeting held in May 2019.
-Subsequently parents are invited to attend a meeting annually in the summer term before the Jigsaw Changing Me unit is taught, giving them the opportunity to discuss any issues of concern and to view the teaching materials we use. - 6.
-The policy was then shared with governors in September 2019 - 7.
-Review the policy is reviewed annually but will be reviewed in the Lent term 2024 after the upcoming DfE review of the RSHE statutory guidance (due to be completed by the end of 2023).
+7. Review - the policy is reviewed annually but will be reviewed in the Lent term 2025 after the DfE review of the RSHE statutory guidance (draft published May 2024, for consultation) is finalised.